Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 ## 3.3.2 print and print_no_newline
 The `print` function displays any string (enclosed in "") Try out if you can also use '' to envelop strings.
 This `print` function automatically adds a new line.
+So if you just want a newline, use `print()`.
-If you don 't want that, use the function `print_no_newline`.
+If you don 't want a newline, use the function `print_no_newline`.
 This function can also be used to print a series of elements, joined by spaces (see the last line in the following example).

 ```py
 fn main():